jrespeto/Local-LLM/README.md

 You may need to update the FROM line in docker/dockerfile.comfyui for your systems version of cuda.

 Watch the youtube links below on how to setup and use ComfyUI.

-Set the play speep to 1.5 :)
+The entrypoint for comfyui installs a few custom nodes listed below.

+- ComfyUI-Manager
+- ComfyUI-GGUF
+- was-node-suite-comfyui
+- ComfyUI-Easy-Use
+- comfyui-ollama
+- ComfyUI-Crystools
+- rgthree-comfy
+- ComfyUI_UltimateSDUpscale
+- comfyui_controlnet_aux
+- ComfyUI_Comfyroll_CustomNodes

 ### openwebui